 2. Michigan seems content to win without really throwing the ball.

 I don’t think this is a great strategy if you want to win meaningful college football games on a regular basis.
 But this is what Michigan is comfortable doing with its personnel, and there aren’t a lot of other options for this team at this point.
 Quarterback Alex Orji, making his first career start, completed 7-of-12 passes for a total of 32 yards in the Wolverines’ wild win over USC at home.
 Michigan’s 32 passing yards today were its fewest in any game since Oct.
 31, 1987.
 And Sherrone Moore was happy with it!
 He said he loved winning this way — a sentiment I do genuinely believe.
-And Michigan may be able to win most games with a reliable run game (led by Kalel Mullings, who is clearly the top running back) and a stingy defense.
-But I don’t think the Wolverines will sniff a Big Ten championship game or the College Football Playoff without any semblance of a passing attack.
+And Michigan may be able to win most games with a reliable run game (led by Kalel Mullings, who is clearly RB1) and a stingy defense.
+But I still don’t think the Wolverines will sniff a Big Ten championship game or the College Football Playoff without any semblance of a passing attack.

 3. USC deserves some credit, though.